 The main goal of the Fellowship is to help fellows become clinical experts in the perioperative care of abdominal organ recipients and academic leaders in transplant anesthesiology.
 Our multi-faceted approach to education transforms trainees into expert consultants.

 The Clinical Experience – The OR and Beyond

 Trainees are exposed to every aspect of care of the liver transplant recipient – from evaluating candidate’s acceptability for transplant to postoperative management in the ICU.
 The focus of the Fellowship is the intraoperative anesthetic management of transplant recipients.
 Comprehensive clinical training with structured teaching in thromboelastometry, novel hemodynamic monitoring modalities, and transesophageal echocardiography enriches the clinical experience.
 Trainees become familiar with the implications of the various surgical techniques employed, including veno-venous bypass and the piggyback technique.

 Under supervision, fellows serve as consultants to evaluate potential liver transplant recipients.
 Fellows attend weekly Multidisciplinary Listing Meetings to discuss the suitability of candidates as well as participate in weekly multidisciplinary Morbidity and Mortality Liver Transplant Conferences to optimize patient care.

-Fellowship experience is rounded by rotations in a state-of-the art surgical intensive care unit, blood bank, and on transplant surgery service.
+The fellowship experience is rounded by rotations in a state-of-the-art surgical intensive care unit, blood bank, and transplant surgery service.
 Additional rotations can be organized based on the trainee’s interests.